benjaminspak/301-Days-Of-Code/log.md

 Today, I am continuing to research and read up the concepts on react forms and props and I am really getting into react

+## Log 50
+### Day 50 : [29th July 2020]

+Today's progress: I am practising to write down each and every code syntaxes in React so that I will not be confused while write code for react projects.